 \section{Partition Refinement Search}

-In this section, we present a novel algorithm for optimizing the parameters for a BSQ preference using the theory of braids developed above.
-The Partition Refinement Search (PRS)(Algo.\,\ref{alg:ips}) constructs the set of partitions using hierarchical partition selection and refinement, where a partition is selected to be refined, a leaf that can occur in that partition is sampled and evaluated, and the partitions are refined to isolate the interval of the braid corresponding to the sample.
-It keeps track of the hypothesized optimal partition $X_{opt}$ with $X_{opt}$ being the final result returned after timeout.
+In this section, we present a novel algorithm for optimizing the parameters for a parameterized BSQ policy using the theory of braids developed above.
+The Partition Refinement Search (PRS) algorithm (Algo.\,\ref{alg:ips}) constructs the set of partitions using hierarchical partition selection and refinement, where a partition is selected to be refined, a leaf that can occur in that partition is sampled and evaluated, and the partitions are refined to isolate the interval of the braid corresponding to the sample.
+The hypothesized optimal partition is tracked and returned as the final result after timeout.

 PRS constructs the first parameter space interval as the domain of all possible parameter values (line 3).
 This is set as the initial hypothesized optimal partition (line 4).
 In each iteration, a partition $\rho$ is selected using exploration-exploitation approaches discussed in Sec.\,\ref{sec:ips_variants} (lines 6).
 A leaf $\ell$ is sampled from $\rho$ by uniformly sampling parameter value $\overline{\vartheta}$ from $\rho$'s parameter intervals and performing rollouts from the initial belief state to a reachable leaf using the BSQ policy $\pi(b,\overline{\vartheta})$ (lines 7 and 8).
 The sampled leaf $\ell$ is used to refine partition $\rho$ using the insight braids cannot overlap (Sec.\,\ref{sec:piecewise_const}).
 If there exists a subinterval of $\rho$ where $\ell$ does not occur, a new partition for this subinterval is constructed containing $\rho$'s previous leaves and expected cost (line 9).
 The remaining portion of $\rho$, where $\ell$ can occur, is used to construct a partition with an updated expected cost representing $\rho$'s previous leaves and $\ell$ (line 10).
 The hypothesized optimal partition is then updated (line 11).